zooxo/desk42/README.md

 certified FAA Ground School Instructor and has developed multiple aviation/navigation spreadsheets for VFR pilots.

+The DESK42 E6B application has been created and developed to aid the VFR pilot with flight planning, take-off, enroute, and landing calculations.
+Although the app has been tested extensively and is believed to be bug free, there is always the possibility of an error in the software.
+It is therefore recommended that the pilot double check by other means the critical output data for safety’s sake.
+If any error(s) are found, please contact the developer so that the program can be corrected.

 All tools of E6B are ordered in 17 pages (browse with F5, F6 or F4):
-  1...4 Dead Reckoning
+  1~4  Dead Reckoning
   5    Distance/Time/Speed or Fuel/Time/FuelBurnRate calculations
   6    Unit conversion for Distance or Speed
   7    Unit conversion for Fuel
   8    Unit conversion for Temperature
-  9     Estimated Time of Arrival (ETA) calculation for the flight leg 10    ZULU time (UTC) conversion of the local time 11    Traffic Pattern Heading display
+  9    Estimated Time of Arrival (ETA) calculation for the flight leg 10   ZULU time (UTC) conversion of the local time
+  11   Traffic Pattern Heading display
   12   Head/Cross Wind (X-Wind) calculations
   13   Distance to Horizon estimation
   14   Pressure Altitude calculation
   15   Density Altitude calculation
   16   True Altitude calculation
   17   True Air Speed (TAS) calculation

 Every number input cell can be edited with an RPN calculator (using the routines and behavior of STAX).
 That means you can calculate your desired number in the input cell before committing (UP or DOWN key) it to the E6B calculation.
-In addition every number on a page can be copied (F2) to the stack an can be used (pasted) in any other input cell.
+In addition all numbers on a page can be copied (F2) to the stack an can be used (pasted) in any other input cell.
 To exit/quit E6B to DESK press QUIT (F1).